twistingmercury/go-empty-tmpl/HOWTO.md

 Since this is a template, understand that cloning this project directly and attempting to compile it will fail.
 This is due to the replacement tokens scattered throughout the template:

-- `MODULE_NAME`     This is the name of the module, as declared in the go.mod file, i.e., `github.com/your-name/your-project`
+- `token_go_module`     This is the name of the module, as declared in the go.mod file, i.e., `github.com/your-name/your-project`
-- `BIN_NAME`        This will be the name of the compiled binary, the name of the root folder, and the name of the docker image.
+- `token_go_bin`        This will be the name of the compiled binary, the name of the root folder, and the name of the docker image.

 ### Prerequisites